 I am a bit on the OCD side and I am meticulous when I catalogue and grade the pieces I buy and sell.
 I like to wear the pieces when they are done so I can troubleshoot any issues, like if the earring does not sit comfortably or face in the appropriate direction, hence many of my earrings have a right and a left side.
 I predominantly use recycled and old materials to manufacture in the jewelry I sell an when I do not, it is always sourced using Ethical Sourcing and Fair Trade Practices.

 I know the intricacies of making jewelry and have designed custom jewelry for many years.
 I do wire wrapping and fun crafts on my own but much of my restoration and repairs are done by various master bench jewelers that specialize in techniques such as enameling, hand chasing and hand fabrication.
-Most pieces are repaired using laser work because of the difficulty in damaging other areas of the antique pieces and gemstones.
+Most restoration work uses a laser welder because of the difficulty in damaging other areas of the antique pieces and gemstones.